Machine-learning-and-complex-systems/NNCME/README.md

 # Inputs

-The users can conveniently input their system as a .py file: please refer to the existing example.
+For a new model, the users can conveniently input their system as a `.py` file: please refer to the existing example.
 The input arguments include:

 (1) the stoichiometric matrix,